Hao-Starrr/Hao-Starrr.github.io/_pages/cv.md

 **2023 Grant Theft Autonomous**
 Nov.
 2023 - Dec.
 2023

-- Led the team in developing an autonomous robot equipped with infrared and Vive coordinate navigation, capturing trophies without visual assessment, culminating in **Championship among 40 teams and interview featured on UPenn campus newspaper**.
+- Led the team in developing an autonomous robot equipped with infrared and Vive coordinate navigation, capturing trophies without visual assessment, culminating in **Championship** among 40 teams and interview featured on UPenn campus newspaper.
 - Independently designed the architect of robot including 7 modular systems, made decisions on every details of structure design, electrical layout, library chosen, algorithms and strategies, scored highest in a single game.
 - In charge of the project timelines, task distribution, presentations, ensuring efficient project execution and being the first team checked with full extra credits.
 - Developed a web page for robot control and implemented communication protocols between boards, along with PID and navigation algorithms, leading to improved operational efficiency.